TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sorting.rst

 Python lists have a built-in :meth:`list.sort` method that modifies the list in-place.
-There is also a :func:`sorted` built-in function that builds a new sorted list from an iterable.
+There is also a :func:`sorted` built-in function that builds a new sorted list kutoka an iterable.

 In this document, we explore the various techniques for sorting data using Python.